Mirovh/KULAK-shed-of-graphs/README.md

     source ~/.bashrc # applies the changes
     ```
 4. **Run the host-linux.sh file located in the root directory of the project**
-5. **You can access the site via the link provided in the console**
+5. **You can access the webinterface via the link provided in the console**

 **OR**